sanbee/parafeed/UserDoc.md

   * `MAXGHIST`: `MAXGHIST` should be set to the maximum number of command history entries which the user wishes to save.
 By default this is set to 100.

-  * `CL_ALLOWHIDDEN`: Control how access to the hidden keywords is handled in an interactive session.
-Value of 0 strictly disallows access hidden keywords and an error message is issued.
-Value of 1 allows accessing, including change the values of hidden keywords and no warning message is issued.
-Value of 2 allows accessing/setting hidden keywords but a warning is issued.
-Default value is 1 (quietly allow access to hidden keywords).
-In a non-interactive session (`help=noprompt` or `help=def,[FILE]`) concept of hidden keywords does not make sense.
-Full access to all keywords is possible in this mode.

 ### Customization: Parameter Unrolling ###